loganthx/UNET_explained/README.md

 ## Untrained Outputs

-Considering the fact that a UNET is a good network for learning geomtric characteristics of images, we should expect that even without training, the net should output images that, in a sense, maps geometric features of the input.
+Considering the fact that a UNET is a good network for learning geometric characteristics of images, we should expect that even without training, the net should output images that, in a sense, maps geometric features of the input.
 The following images are outputs of the net without training at all.

 ![](https://i.ibb.co/TLFc4Gz/Untrained-Stimulus.png)